The Troll’s Ride

 I look for you everywhere - give me a sign!

-He examined the trunks and branches, and did at least succeed in gathering resin from each one of those seven trees.
+He examined the trunks and branches and did at least succeed in gathering resin from each one of those seven trees.
 By now it was almost dark, and he began to gallop along the road.
-"Why did I bother with?" he thought.
-"She probably won't even be there when I get back to look for her, and look at all the time that I lost."
+"Why did I bother with this?" he thought.
+"She probably won't even be there when I get back to look for her, and look at all the time that I lost!"
 He came to the ditch.
 The troll woman was still lying in there.

 "Here, take it!" he shouted at her, practically throwing the resin into her lap.
 "And I hope I never see you again, for you have probably cost me my sweetheart's hand!"